esheldon/kmeans_radec/README.md

     km.set_centers(cen_guess2)
     km.run(X, maxiter=100)

-# once we have our centers, we can find which cluster
+# once we have our centers, we can identify to which cluster
-# a *different* set of points belongs, for example a set
+# a *different* set of points belong.
+This could be a set
-# of random points
+# of random points we want to associate with the same regions

 labels=km.find_nearest(X2)